#NicoletKnows Accident & Injury Law

 In a negotiated plea agreement, the driver entered an Alford plea on separate charges for reckless injury.
 An Alford plea recognizes the fact that prosecutors have enough evidence to secure a conviction, but the defendant technically does not admit guilt.
 Further, he pleaded no contest to negligent operation of a vehicle involving death.

 Reports did not indicate how the family of the deceased victims reacted to the sentence.
 They retain the right to file Wisconsin civil actions in connection with this car accident and may award damages to the families if they are able to prove the driver's negligence.
 A court award of damages will not change the events of that day, but it could provide financial restitution to the families of the deceased victims and the injured to cover the costs and damages each sustained as a result of the crash.

-Source: CBS Detroit, Man Gets 8 Years In Fatal Motorcycle Group Crash, No author, Feb.
+Source: CBS Detroit, Man Gets 8 Years In Fatal Motorcycle Group Crash, Feb.
 8, 2014